Helping Regain Stability

 "It is that atmosphere of care, not just the goods, that truly makes the difference (and reflects the kingdom)." -Victoria Jones

-The Luke 4 Challenge was a defining moment for VCC.
+The Luke 4 Challenge capital campaign was a defining moment for Vineyard Cincinnati Church.
 The vision to create the Healing Center, provide a dedicated space for students, and bring clean water to Nigeria all became a tangible reality on the first weekend in March 2007 when Vineyard attendees pledged nearly $13 million to change our city, our future, and our world.

 The Healing Center began to take shape, and would soon be a safe, welcoming place for anyone to find hope, guidance, and healing.
 The prayer was to lift people from their lowest physical, emotional or spiritual point of need to the heights of wholeness with God.